Edward Beecher, University President, Scholar, and Devoted Pastor

-Edward Beecher also served as a pastor for several congregations, including many years at the Congregational Church in Galesburg, Illinois, now Central Congregational Church at 60 Public Square.
+Edward Beecher also served as a pastor for several congregations, including the Salem Street Church and many years at the Congregational Church in Galesburg, Illinois, now Central Congregational Church at 60 Public Square.
+The building is an historic architectural focal point of the town.
 According to its website (galesburgchurch.org):

 “Just one year after construction, tragedy struck.
 On Thursday, May 13, 1858, at approximately 2:00 p.m., a tornado almost leveled the building, throwing the side walls outward and breaking them off near the lower part of the windows.
 The congregation was discouraged, but by great effort and sacrifice, the church was rebuilt.
 To help rebuild, Dr. Beecher relinquished a part of his salary.
 He also went east to solicit donations from his friends and to raise additional money by lecturing.
 From that time until it was closed by a merger with Old First Church, it was a prosperous church.”

 Beecher wrote The Conflict of Ages, The Concord of Ages, and the final third of Secret Societies (free full-text available at google.com).
 The latter analyzed secretive groups, like the Freemasons, and judged them against Christian beliefs and worship style.